 - Enhance focus in children with ADHD (Zhang et al., 2016);

 - Reduce attention problems (Crescentini, Capurso, Furlan, & Fabbro, 2016);

-- improve social skills when well taught and practiced in children and adolescents.
+- Improves social skills when well taught and practiced in children and adolescents.

 It’s important for caregivers and educators to provide age-appropriate mindfulness practices for children.

-Fostering mindfulness through small tools such as pictures, objects, food, simple movements, and music for preschoolers can help them develop an ability focus attention at a great level.
+For example, fostering mindfulness in preschoolers with tools like pictures, objects, food, simple movements, and music, can help them develop an ability to focus attention at a great level.

-For instance, in a study by Flook et al., (2015), they had an activity called ‘’Belly Buddies’’ in which kids listened to music while being asked to notice the sensation of small tone on their stomachs rising and falling as they breathe.
+In a study by Flook et al., (2015), they did an activity called ‘’Belly Buddies’’ in which kids listened to music while being asked to notice the sensation of small tone on their stomachs rising and falling as they breathe.
 Simple activities like these can have long-lasting developmental benefits when practiced regularly.

 - 4 Fun Mindfulness Activities and Exercises for Children

 - 15 Tips for Teaching Mindfulness to Kids and Teenagers

 - 8 Mindfulness Games, YouTube Videos, and Apps to Support Your Teachings